alexzilligmm/Time-series-forecasting/README.md

 **🏷️ Categorical Features**, categorical variables were processed using **One-Hot Encoding**, preserving their discrete nature while making them suitable for model input.

+**🕝 Lag feature**, showed to increase the predictive power of the models.

 ## 🚀 Models
 We implement three structurally different models to address this same challenge: